MID8070 Midwifery Foundations

 Pre-requisite: Students must be enrolled in the following Program: MMID

-Contemporary midwifery practice has evolved through changes influenced by the social, historical and cultural forces which have had bearing on the lives of both women and midwifery itself (in particular Aboriginal and Torres Strait Islander peoples).
-The course is designed to introduce students to midwifery care, women's experience during the trimesters of pregnancy, as well as the psycho-social-spiritual, physiological and cultural factors that potentially impact upon pregnancy and birth and parenting.
+Consistent with the conceptual framework of the course students will learn about the socio-historical context of contemporary maternity services.
+The course introduces students to midwifery care and women's experience during the trimesters of pregnancy, including the psycho-social-spiritual, physiological and cultural factors that potentially impact upon pregnancy and birth and parenting.
 Physiology of conception, embryology and maternal and fetal changes over the continuum of pregnancy are studied to provide foundation knowledge.

 The socio-historical-cultural context of childbearing and midwifery will be explored.
 The childbearing module uses a biopsychosocial approach for organising learning around episodes of care beginning pre-conceptually flowing through to late pregnancy.
 Aspects of pregnancy in an integrated way which is linked to midwifery practice in MID8001.